Drywall Installation: The Complete DIY Guide

 These attributes, combined with the affordable cost, have made drywall panels extremely popular for home-building projects.
 Anyone can find it at a local hardware shop, and buying multiple sheets is typically much less expensive than what bricks or wood sheets would cost.

-Having been invented in 1916 by the United States Gypsum Corporation (USGC), drywall sheets quickly replaced other building materials due to their high market appeal and convenience.
+Invented in 1916 by the United States Gypsum Corporation (USGC), drywall sheets quickly replaced other building materials due to their high market appeal and convenience.

 How to Hang Drywall Like a Pro

-Installing drywall panels into your home is a project that almost any level of DIY-er can do.
+Installing drywall panels into your home is a project that almost any DIY-er can do.
 With its lightweight feel, simple shapes, and minimal tools required, anyone can execute a drywall installation with access to the right instructions.

 We've laid out all the basic information needed for installing drywall sheets at home so that you and any other DIY enthusiasts out there can omit the contractor's bill and complete it on your own.
 Let's go through some of the steps, materials, and techniques you'll need to know before starting: